zx80/flask-simple-auth/DOCUMENTATION.md

-  There are plenty authentication schemes available in a web server such as [Apache](https://httpd.apache.org/) or [Nginx](https://nginx.org/), including LDAP or other databases, all of which probably more efficiently implemented than this python code, so it should be the preferred option.
+  There are plenty authentication schemes available in a web server such as [Apache](https://httpd.apache.org/) or [Nginx](https://nginx.org/), including LDAP or other databases, all of which probably more efficiently implemented than python code, so it should be the preferred option.
   However, it could require significant configuration effort compared to the application-side approach.